distributed-system-analysis/pbench/agent/containers/images/README.md

 These act on the default platforms' containers:

  * `everything` (default):  make every image for the default platforms
+ * `baseimage`: make Agent base images for the default platforms
  * `tds`:  make Tool Data Sink images for the default platforms
  * `tm`:  make Tool Meister images for the default platforms
  * `tag-<TYPE>` (e.g., "tag-latest"):  apply specified tag to every image for